ramonrabello/Marvel-Favorite-Hero-App/README.md

 # Project Architecture

-The project was built using the Model-View-ViewModel (MVVM) presentation pattern that eases the development by decopling the app layers by providing more testability and promoting more reuse.
-The main difference between the other presentation patterns like the Model-View-Presenter (MVP) is that the MVVM has a reactive approach and implements the Observer pattern, where the UI is automatically updated as longer has some changes in the model. (ex: loading a model from a repository, a database update for instance).
+The project was built using the __Model-View-ViewModel (MVVM)__ presentation pattern that eases the development by decopling the app layers by providing more testability and promoting more reuse.
+The main difference between the other presentation patterns like the Model-View-Presenter (MVP) is that the MVVM has a reactive approach and implements the Observer pattern, where the UI observes model changes that are notified by ViewModel.
-The ViewModel is responsible to notify the UI that

-## Model

-## View

-## ViewModel

 # Libraries